 So, Spock is punished for trying to help.
-That would be as if a geologist would show up in a village built on an active volcano and try to stop the eruption because the people don't want to evacuate, but he would be helpless, lava would destroy the village and now you would hunt down all his family to take revenge on him.
-Inconceivable.
-Also, the film is filled with plot holes.
+That would be as if a geologist would show up in a village built on an active volcano and try to stop the eruption because the people don't want to evacuate, but he would be helpless, lava would destroy the village and the surviving villagers would hunt him down all his family to take revenge on him, not on the volcano?
+Also, if Nero can travel back in time, wouldn't it be far more logical for him to warn his people on Romulus of the disaster?
+This is all so inconceivable.
+Also, the film is filled with other kinds of plot holes.
 For instance, is Vulcan so defenceless and the Starfleet so under capacity that students from the Academy have to go to the Enterprise to be sent to Vulcan to help it?
 Why would Spock deport Kirk from Enterprise to an ice planet, where his life is at stake?
 Doesn't the Enterprise have a prison cell?
 And what are the odds that Kirk finds not one, but two crucial people on that isolated place who will help him save the day?
 A few plot holes could be overlooked, but a whole bunch of them is something that is difficult to ignore.
 The special effects overkill is also a nuissance, though the film is at least fun.
 It is indicative as much as it is ironic that the only genius moment is the 5-minute cameo by the original Spock, Leonard Nimoy, because that is the only part where the film established a connection to the quality of the original "Star Trek".

 Alpha and Omega; CGI animated adventure comedy, USA, 2010; D: Ben Gluck, Anthony Bell, S: Justin Long, Hayden Panettiere, Christina Ricci, Danny Glover, Vicki Lewis, Dennis Hopper